Developer hours to install and integrate our supplier Product Library API by SOAP Web Services

 How does it work?

 The client software that runs on the retailer’s computer connects to our product library through Windows Communication Foundation (WCF) hosted in a data center in Los Angeles.
 Although the software is installed locally the action of downloading of records and images from a web server.
-The client software itself is written in [url removed, login to view] 3.5 and uses compression and other techniques to provide a smooth experience for customers.
+The client software itself is written in VB.Net 3.5 and uses compression and other techniques to provide a smooth experience for customers.

 Client Services API